Anjali-V123/OnlineOrders/README.md

 6) If y(yes) is entered then the following steps take place

     -The menu is displayed.

     -The user will be asked to enter the number of the desired item.

-    - After entering the desired value, the user will be asked if they want to continue ordering
+    -After entering the desired value, the user will be asked if they want to continue ordering

     -If the choice entered is n(no) then a new window opens where the user can check previous orders, and then proceed to check if any coupons can be applied.
 Upon proceeding to buy, the total will be displayed.

     -If the choice entered is y(yes) then the menu will be displayed again where the user can repeat the same process.

     -Coupons become applicable when the user is a frequent user.
        Two options will be displayed- the user will get the choice either to use the frequent customer coupon directly or save to balance.

     -Once a frequent customer coupon is used, it is no longer applicable.
 If the user has saved money to balance then he/she will be asked if they want to use the money in the